 Fibrosis is a disease that affects several organ systems in an organism including lung, liver, heart, kidney, skin, and eye.
 The hallmark events preceding the end AO are similar to the one described here for lung fibrosis and involve similar cell types and biomolecules.
 Thus, the AOP can be extended to represent fibrosis in other organs.
+An AOP for liver fibrosis already exists and the KE 68 (collagen, accumulation) is shared by several fibrosis-related AOPs.
 The AOP is mainly applicable to adults as evidence to support applicability to different life stages is lacking.
 Lung fibrosis is thought to be a disease of male subjects.
 The early inflammatory KEs represented in this AOP constitute functional changes that describe inflammation in general.
 Several diseases are known to be mediated by inflammation and thus, early KEs in this AOP can be extended to any study investigating inflammation mediated adverse outcomes.